 Having a small number of ketones in the bloodstream is normal, especially for people who exercise a lot or do other activities that encourage the body to burn fat.
 However, if a person with diabetes does not control their condition, a dangerously high level of ketones can build in their blood.

-This is called ketoacidosis, and it is a life-threatening condition that requires immediate medical attention.
+This life threatening metabolic state is called ketoacidosis, and it requires immediate medical attention.
 For some people, it is the first sign that they have diabetes.

 In most cases, people with ketoacidosis have sweet, strong-smelling urine.
-Ketoacidosis can develop within 24 hours of having consistently high blood glucose levels, or hyperglycemia.
+Ketoacidosis can develop within 24 hours of having consistently high blood glucose levels, called hyperglycemia.